 The designs of the blade of falchions varied across the region and throughout the Middle Ages.
 Most designs always have a single-edge blade slight curve towards the end of the blade and is narrowed at the top.
 This type of weapon also had crossguards above the hilt, similar to swords and daggers.

 The two basic types of Falchions are:

-- Cleaver falchions – The shape of cleaver falchion is very similar to those of large bladed machete and a large meat cleaver.
+- Cleaver falchions – The shape of a cleaver falchion is very similar to those of a large bladed machete and a large meat cleaver.
 This type of falchion seems to be confined to the 13th and 14th centuries.

 Misconception about Falchion

-The quality of falchion is always assumed as lower than average compare to those of swords.
+The quality of falchion is always assumed as lower than average compared to those of swords.
 The typical misconception is that falchions are commonly used by peasants.
 Although falchions were used as a tool between close contact wars and fights, they were very practical for these types of wars.

-The Conyers falchion, for example, is commonly shown in representations of battle between mounted knights.
+The Conyers falchion, for example, is commonly shown in representations of battles between mounted knights.
 Later falchions were used by the nobility and were very decorative.
 Falchions were gold-plated while some were engraved with personal coat of arms.

 Medieval Weapons - Facts and Information

-Falchion sword is one of the type of weapons that was used by feudal armies during the Middle Ages.
+Falchion is one of the type of weapons that was used by feudal armies during the Middle Ages.
 All men in The Middle Ages were expected to know how to fight.
 They were expected to be readily available when called to fight for the king.
 Their lives were organized and structured to have military training incorporated in their daily lives.